DelineTu/SHG_ONN-Nonlinear_Optical_Computing/README.md

 <br/><br/>
-# Hardware-in-the-loop training of nonlinear optical processors based on second-harmonic generation (SHG)
+# Hardware-in-the-loop training of nonlinear optical processors

 This repository contains a hardware-in-the-loop (HIL), end-to-end trainable nonlinear optical neural network (ONN) based on second-harmonic generation (SHG).
 It demonstrates a full photonic computing pipeline that couples: